Planet Fitness (NYSE:PLNT) Issues FY 2021 Earnings Guidance

-Planet Fitness (NYSE:PLNT) issued an update on its FY 2021 earnings guidance on Thursday morning.
+Planet Fitness (NYSE:PLNT) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $0.750-$0.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.730.
 The company issued revenue guidance of $570 million-$580 million, compared to the consensus revenue estimate of $538.14 million.

-Planet Fitness (NYSE:PLNT) last posted its earnings results on Thursday, November 4th.
-The company reported $0.25 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.17 by $0.08.
-The company had revenue of $154.30 million during the quarter, compared to analysts’ expectations of $134.79 million.
-Planet Fitness had a net margin of 8.51% and a negative return on equity of 9.30%.
-Planet Fitness’s quarterly revenue was up 46.4% on a year-over-year basis.
-During the same period last year, the company posted $0.02 earnings per share.
-On average, analysts anticipate that Planet Fitness will post 0.8 earnings per share for the current year.
+A number of research analysts have recently commented on the stock.
+Morgan Stanley upped their price target on shares of Planet Fitness from $93.00 to $101.00 and gave the stock an overweight rating in a report on Friday, November 5th.
+Stifel Nicolaus raised shares of Planet Fitness from a hold rating to a buy rating and upped their price objective for the stock from $82.00 to $85.00 in a research note on Tuesday, August 3rd.
+TheStreet raised shares of Planet Fitness from a c rating to a b- rating in a research note on Thursday, November 4th.
+Zacks Investment Research raised shares of Planet Fitness from a sell rating to a hold rating and set a $78.00 price objective for the company in a research note on Tuesday, August 10th.
+Finally, Roth Capital increased their price target on shares of Planet Fitness from $100.00 to $110.00 and gave the company a buy rating in a research report on Monday, November 8th.
+Four investment analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat, Planet Fitness has a consensus rating of Buy and an average target price of $94.92.

-In other Planet Fitness news, CFO Thomas J. Fitzgerald III acquired 1,000 shares of the company’s stock in a transaction dated Thursday, August 19th.
-The shares were acquired at an average cost of $69.29 per share, with a total value of $69,290.00.
-Following the acquisition, the chief financial officer now directly owns 8,194 shares of the company’s stock, valued at $567,762.26.
-The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CEO Christopher Rondeau sold 150,000 shares of the company’s stock in a transaction on Monday, November 8th.
-The shares were sold at an average price of $96.07, for a total transaction of $14,410,500.00.
+In related news, CEO Christopher Rondeau sold 150,000 shares of the stock in a transaction dated Monday, November 8th.
+The stock was sold at an average price of $96.07, for a total transaction of $14,410,500.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, President Dorvin D. Lively sold 48,467 shares of the firm’s stock in a transaction dated Thursday, August 26th.
+The stock was sold at an average price of $79.79, for a total value of $3,867,181.93.
 The disclosure for this sale can be found here.
-6.41% of the stock is currently owned by insiders.
+6.41% of the stock is currently owned by corporate insiders.

-A hedge fund recently raised its stake in Planet Fitness stock.
-Morgan Stanley lifted its position in Planet Fitness, Inc. (NYSE:PLNT) by 2.7% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 2,301,633 shares of the company’s stock after purchasing an additional 60,746 shares during the period.
-Morgan Stanley owned about 2.66% of Planet Fitness worth $173,197,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Institutional investors own 97.17% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Royal Bank of Canada raised its stake in shares of Planet Fitness by 0.8% in the 3rd quarter.
+Royal Bank of Canada now owns 17,076 shares of the company’s stock worth $1,342,000 after buying an additional 141 shares in the last quarter.
+BNP Paribas Arbitrage SA grew its holdings in shares of Planet Fitness by 31.3% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 8,802 shares of the company’s stock worth $691,000 after acquiring an additional 2,098 shares during the last quarter.
+Finally, Morgan Stanley grew its holdings in shares of Planet Fitness by 2.7% during the second quarter.
+Morgan Stanley now owns 2,301,633 shares of the company’s stock valued at $173,197,000 after buying an additional 60,746 shares in the last quarter.
+97.17% of the stock is currently owned by institutional investors and hedge funds.

 Planet Fitness, Inc engages in the operation and franchising of fitness centers.
 It operates through the following segments: Franchise, Corporate-Owned Stores, and Equipment.
 The Franchise segment includes operations related to the company’s franchising business in the United States, Puerto Rico, Canada, the Dominican Republic, Panama, Mexico, and Australia.